davidyansoftware/MTG-MYSQL/README.md

 This schema was designed to handle cards that have a variable number of entries per field.
 For example, some cards have a single color, some have many.
 By storing these in a separate table and referencing the card via id, I can denote any number of colors for a card, without depending on empty columns.
 This applies to name, color, type, subtype, and supertype.
 The name table is a special case where some cards have multiple names (split, double-faced).
 This allows you to query the database with any of the valid names to find the results.

+### Tables

+Check mtg.sql to see up-to-date fields for the following tables.

+Cards - a sort of intersect table between sets and rules.
+This describes the physical printing of a card, including artist and rarity.

+Sets - describes the set a card can be released in, along with some release information

+Rules - describes rules information for a given card.
+Addtional, variable length information is stored in associated tables:

+Names - names of the cards.
+Maybe have multiples in case of split/doublefaced

+Colors - each color of the card, described by a char

+Types/Supertypes/Subtypes - a listing of each type associated with the card

+### Normalization

-The schema is normalized to remove redundancy.
+The schema is normalized to remove redundancy and improve data integrety.
 This assures that each piece of information has a single authoritative source, and isn't being duplicated at different points in the table.
 For example, cards are often printed multiple times through different sets.
 By keeping track of a set of rules via an id, we can reference the same set of rules (and associated names) even across different sets.

+First Normal Form (1NF) - requires the values in each column of a table are atomic.
+This is achieved by creating additional tables to store variable length sets of information (ex: a card can have any number of subtypes, so subtypes is pulled into its own table with a many-to-one relationship with rules entries).

+Second Normal Form (2NF) - requires all non-key attributes be dependent on the whole key.
+This is seen in the seperation of rules and card printings.
+All rules information are dependant on the rulesId, and printed cards simply reference the rulesId.

+Third Normal Form (3NF) - requires that there are no transitive dependencies.
+This is different from 2NF in that each non-key attribute can ONLY depend on the candidate key.